Activities for Teens

 A 2nd place award of $300 was presented to Claudia Elysee, who will graduate from Park Vista High School’s Medical Sciences Academy with over 250 hours of volunteer service at Bethesda East Hospital.
 She is also a member of the English Honor Society, Multicultural Club and her church youth choir.
 Claudia plans to attend Palm Beach State College in the fall and major in Nursing.
 Her goal is to obtain her Master’s Degree and become a Neonatal Nurse Practitioner.

 Created in 1997 by the Education and Youth Advisory Board, the purpose of the Youth Volunteer Bank is to facilitate, promote and reward youth who volunteer in our community.
 Since the beginning of the program, 816 youth have recorded over 61,000 volunteer hours and over $22,770 in savings bonds and prizes have been awarded.
 For more information, call 561-742-6224 or download Youth Volunteer Bank application.

 Youth Empowerment Center

 The Boynton Beach Youth Empowerment Center, located at the Carolyn Sims Center, 225 NW 12th Avenue, is a special place that gives area youth the opportunity to gather in a safe environment and socialize with others.
 In addition, a variety of programs are offered including tutoring, sports, work skills, teen talks and mentoring.
 The Center features a game room, computer lab and classrooms where service providers will deliver their programs, specifically targeted to youth ages 13-18.
 Weekly programs are offered by instructors and staff who develop relationships with teens and their families.
-Teens will grow physically, mentally and emotionally through a structured, goal-oriented cirriculum and scheduled classes.
-Classes are safe, fun and conducted in a a supportive environment.
+Teens will grow physically, mentally and emotionally through a structured, goal-oriented curriculum and scheduled classes.
+Classes are safe, fun and conducted in a supportive environment.
 For information on hours and programs offered, call 561-742-6641.